symbol/symbol-docs/source/concepts/transaction.rst

     Transaction cycle

+If valid, the transaction reaches the network with an ``unconfirmed`` status.

+.. note:: Never rely on a transaction which has the state unconfirmed.
+It is not clear if it will get included in a block.

-Once it is included in a :doc:`block <block>`, the transaction gets processed and, in case of a transfer transaction, the amount stated in the transaction gets transferred from the sender's account to the recipient's account.
+The transaction is ``confirmed`` once it is included in a :doc:`block <block>`.
+In case of a transfer transaction, the transaction gets processed and the amount stated gets transferred from the sender's account to the recipient's account.
 Additionally, the transaction fee is deducted from the sender's account.

-The transaction is said to have 0 confirmations at this point.
-When another block is added to the blockchain, the transaction has 1 confirmation.
-The next block added to the chain will give it 2 confirmations and so on.
+The transaction has zero confirmations at this point.
+When another block is added to the blockchain, the transaction has one confirmation.
+The next block added to the chain will give it two confirmations and so on.

-Cryptocurrencies have the ability to roll back part of the blockchain.
-This is essential for being able to resolve forks of the blockchain.
+Cryptocurrencies can roll back part of the blockchain.
+Rollbacks are essential for resolving forks of the blockchain.

-There is, however, a maximum number of blocks that can be rolled back, which is called the "rewrite limit".
+The "rewrite limit" is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

 NEM has a rewrite limit of ``360`` blocks.
 Once a transaction has more than 360 confirmations, it cannot be reversed.

-In real life, forks that are deeper than ``20`` blocks do not happen, unless there are some severe problem with the blockchain due to a bug in the code or an attack of some kind.
+In real life, forks that are deeper than ``20`` blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.

 .. raw:: html